 Now seems a particularly good time to buy a house because, first of all, mortgage interest rates are low.
 In addition, home prices are still increasing (though at a slower pace than previously), so it might be a good idea to buy before prices increase even further.
 Still, you shouldn’t just rush out and buy in order to take advantage of these conditions – a certain amount of caution is still called for.
 You need to know what you can afford, as well as what you can continue to afford to keep your head above water financially.
-So check out these 5 ways to make sure you don’t get in over your head when buying a house in Los Angeles.
+So check out these 5 ways to make sure you don’t get in over your head when buying a house in Riverside.

 1. Get Pre-Approved First